ItalyPaleAle/SMConfig/README.md

 - Load configuration from JSON, YAML and [Hjson](http://hjson.org) documents
 - Optional plugin for Hapi 17+

+This module is written in TypeScript and transpiled to JavaScript.
+All typings are available alongside the code.

 This code is licensed under the terms of the MIT license (see LICENSE.md).

+## Full documentation

+Full documentation is available on [GitHub pages](https://italypaleale.github.io/SMConfig/).

 ## Add to your project